Travel Information for visitors to Torquay and The English Riviera

 Getting to Torquay and The english riviera

 In 2015 the South Devon Relief Road opened and it made the last few miles into Torquay a real breeze.
-(Currently SATNAVs tend to be a bit baffled by the new road but soon get over it).
+(Older SATNAVs tend to be a bit baffled by the new road but soon get over it).
 An alternative route into the Bay is via Teignmouth and this is a pretty and scenic way to enter.

 Exeter Airport is about 40km away and flights operate to and from diffferent parts of the UK including London as well as a number of international destinations.
 It is possible to pick up car hire at the airport and alternatively a taxi to and from Torquay will cost about £45.00 which when split between a number of travellers is good value for money.

 The nearest sea port is Plymouth.
 From here Brittany Ferries operates services to and from Roscoff in France as well as Santander in Spain.
 Plymouth is about 70km away from Torquay and an hour's travel time or thereabouts.
 Torquay can therefore make a great stopping off point for visitors from other parts of the UK who are on the way to or from France and Spain.

 Stagecoach is the biggest bus operator in the area and provides high frequency services that link the towns of Torquay, Paignton and Brixham within the Bay area as well as Dartmouth, Teignmouth, Dawlish, Exeter and Plymouth beyond.
 The nearest bus stops to The Muntham Apartments and Town House are just outside St Matthias' Church which is a five minute walk away.
 High frequency bus services operate from these stops and you never have to wait more than a few minutes for a bus.
 Depending on your destination it is necessary to change at Torquay harbour as this does tend to act as a hub for bus services.
 Some other operators do operate more restricted services.